mttcohack/Hacking-Game/README.md

 ## Requirements

-The CoHack lab platfrom consists of 3 VMs: Hack-vm (Windows10), Workstation-vm (Windows10) and Dc-vm (Windows Server 2016).
+The CoHack lab platfrom consists of 3 VMs: HackVm (Windows10), WorkstationVm (Windows10) and DcVm (Windows Server 2016).
 The platform is already deployed.
 To start hacking, you have to connect to Hack-VM using RDP connection.
 The IP address and credentials will be provided by the coach.

 ## Learning Objectives